LuukHenk/2048-Solver/README.md

 ### Version 0.0.2 (...)
 - Replaced the possible directions function which is now also used as the game_over function
-- Simplified the perform_perform movement function in lib/game.py
+- Simplified the perform_movement function in lib/game.py
 - Connected 2048 algorithm (not really productive yet)
+- Bugfix in the lib/game.py comparing funcion

 ## To do:
 - ~~Organise code of files in the lib folder~~
 - Rebuild the AI that solved the game
+    - Use the amount of empty tiles after movement as reference
+    - Use the score change after movement as reference
+    - The more higher numbers in a single corner, or at least at one side, the better

 - Build a extern graphical screen to play the game or watch the game being played

-## References
-Lots of thanks for [Sidney Liebrand](https://github.com/SidOfc) by helping me building this game and AI.
+- Add highscore